Customer Experience Strategy: A Complete Playbook

 Before I delve into my top tips on how to create a customer experience strategy, I want to share key elements that contribute to a well-rounded CX strategy.

-1. Review your current customer service strategy.
+1. Review your current customer service metrics.

 2. Create a customer journey map.